Renovamen/vuepress-theme-gungnir/packages/plugins/rss/README.md

 # @renovamen/vuepress-plugin-rss

-A plugin for adding RSS to Vuepress theme Gungnir, forked from [youngtailors/vuepress-plugin-rss](https://github.com/youngtailors/vuepress-plugin-rss).
+A plugin for adding RSS to [VuePress](https://vuepress.vuejs.org/) theme Gungnir, forked from [youngtailors/vuepress-plugin-rss](https://github.com/youngtailors/vuepress-plugin-rss).

+**This plugin is only guaranted to work on VuePress theme Gungnir.
+It may not work on other themes.**

 &nbsp;